AhmedNayel-1/bigchief45.github.io/content/posts/custom-log-files-with-django-and-elastic-beanstalk.md

 ## Configuring Permissions in ElasticBeanstalk

 Some permissions must be configured in this path so that Django can successfully write logs to these new custom files.
-In your `.ebextension` directory, create a new file called `logging.config`:
+In your `.ebextensions` directory, create a new file called `logging.config`:

 ```yaml
 commands: